RadValentin/UoL-BScCS-course-notes/Data Science/notes.md

 Marginal and extreme data points affect the mean value, the median is not so susceptible to outliers.

 ### Quartiles and Percentiles
-Quartiles are values which split the dataset into 4 equal parts.
+**Quartiles** are values which divide a *sorted* dataset into four equal parts.
 In a rank-ordered data set:
 - **Q1** is the median of the first half
   - called lower quartile or *25th percentile*
   - splits the data into 25% - 75%